 Always follow proper procedures for turning as described in this Owner's Manual.
 Practice turning at low speeds before attempting to turn at faster speeds.
 Do not turn at speeds too fast for your skills or the conditions.
+ATV could go out of control, causing a collision or overturn.

+To achieve maximum traction on unpaved surfaces, the two rear wheels turn together at the same speed.
+Therefore, unless the wheel on the inside of the turn is allowed to slip or lose some traction, the ATV will resist turning.
+A special turning technique must be used to allow the ATV to make turns quickly and easily.
+It is essential that this skill be learned first at low speed.
 As you approach a curve, slow down and begin to turn the handlebars in the desired direction.
 As you do so, put your weight on the footboard to the outside of the turn (opposite your desired direction) and lean your upper body into the turn.
 Use the throttle to maintain an even speed through the turn.
 This maneuver will let the wheel on the inside of the turn slip slightly, allowing the ATV to make the turn properly.